 “…it makes the depressing danceable.” - DIY

-Sharing a common obsession with ESG, LCD Soundsystem and CBGBs, long-time pals Eoin, Gavin Ellis (bass, synth) and Olly Betts (drums) got together to make music to move to.
-They are not art school drop outs.
-They didn’t make this album out of heartbreak.
-They didn’t disappear to a log cabin in the woods.
-They didn’t pump your petrol, though they may have poured you a pint.
-They DID start making noise together in 2016 and released Shoulda Known It last year, which found its way onto numerous Spotify compilations and has now reached over 700k plays.
-Since then, Oh800 have received praise from the likes of BBC 6Music’s Steve Lamacq and BBC Radio 1’s Huw Stephens, as well as Clash, DIY and With Guitars to name but a few.
+Oh800 started making noise together in 2016 with the aim of “making music to move to” and released Shoulda Known It last year, which found its way onto numerous Spotify compilations and now has over 750k plays.
+Since then, Oh800 have received praise from the likes of BBC 6Music’s Steve Lamacq and BBC Radio 1’s Huw Stephens, as well as Clash, DIY, The Line of Best Fit and With Guitars to name but a few.
+With Character Building, the band intend to captivate listeners further with their unique blend of ranting, spacey post-punk.

 Character Building is out now via Infinite Jest Records.